linvsky/Enterpark/ReadMe.txt

 Development Plan of Enterpark

+1. Add query time to notification Email
-1. Asynchronously send SMS and Email
+2. Asynchronously send SMS and Email
-2. Identify the transaction by scalper and do not notify on that action
+3. Identify the transaction by scalper and do not notify on that action
-3. Login feature
+4. Login feature
-4. Auto order feature
+5. Auto order feature